Plumsail/forms-docs/source/how-to/form-dialog.rst

 --------------------------------------------------
 It is now possible to open any custom Plumsail SharePoint Form in dialog, from another Plumsail SharePoint Form, and this can be used in variety of cases.

-For example, you can open a form to file a report right from the main form of the project, even if the actual form is located in another Site Collection, without a need to redirect users to the form.
+For example, you can open a form in dialog and copy some data from parent form into it, even if the actual form is located in another Site Collection, without a need to redirect users to the form.
 Alternatively, you can open Display or Edit form of a lookup field in a dialog, right from the current form.

 JS API also allows you to pass parameters to the form that's opened in dialog, and to retrieve these parameters when the form actually opens.